 Possibly the most intriguing and useful trend: Integrating WiFi technology into home appliances so that manufacturers can dial in and diagnose problems.
 More importantly, the appliances can be programmed to hibernate and run when the smart grid tells them to, so that customers can optimize Time of Use pricing and the grid itself can level out demand/consumption for greater grid stability.
 More on that here.

-The Big Money seems to be in smart grid optimization.
+The Big Money seems to be in smart grid optimization on a macro scale.
 Click here for macro-scale analysis, and here for smaller, city-scale concepts.
+And here for New York's very interesting conceptualization, which my grid operator friend analyzes as follows:

 This fellow talks about how electricity storage must be integrated with any smart grid scheme, but he never does say how to facilitate cost-feasible electricity storage.
 Brazil is attempting a program aimed at achieving that.
 There are smart grid risks, too.